CalCOFI/rCRUX/README.md

 + passed to [run_primer_blastn](https://limey-bean.github.io/run_primer_blastn) is the reward for nucleotide match.
 +       The default is reward = 2
+**align**
++ is the maximum number of subject hits to return per query blasted.
++        The default is align = '10000000'. - to few alignments will result in no matching pairs of forward and reverse primers.
+To many alignments can result in an error due to RAM limitations.

 **ncbi_bin**
 + passed to [run_primer_blastn](https://limey-bean.github.io/run_primer_blastn) is the path to blast+ tools if not in the user's path.
 Specify only if blastn and is not in